james-hu/chat-about-video/README.md

 **AWS S3**

-Or if you prefer AWS S3 for supplying frame images to ChatGPT, install the following dependencies:
+To use AWS S3 for frame images (not needed for Gemini):

 ```shell
 npm i @handy-common-utils/aws-utils @aws-sdk/s3-request-presigner @aws-sdk/client-s3